 We need to keep “dad” connected with +families, +responsible parent, +care provider, +nurturing, +100 present, +supportive of the ex-wife, even when he is a “divorced dad.”
 That’s a long way from a deadbeat dad, or an irresponsible dad.
 What’s it called when the divorced mom and the teacher make decisions without including the dad?
 Is there a handy label for that?

 Your family becomes a lifetime commitment when you have kids.
 The marriage may be over, but in the profound words of Erma Bombeck to Arianna Huffington.
 “Marriages come and go, divorce is forever.”
 This is especially true if you have kids.

-Please, let’s keep the conversations crossing boundaries and labels.
-And lets assume Dads are Dads even if they are no longer married to the Moms.
+Please, let’s keep the conversations honest regardless of boundaries and labels.
+And let’s assume Dads are Dads even if they are no longer married to the Moms.

 - What I Learned From My First and Second Marriages

 - Blameless Divorce: I Had a Dream Where You Apologized